Behind the Scenes: A Conversation with Planar's VP of Marketing and Product Strategy, Jennifer Davis

 Q: What inspires you?

 A: An elegant solution to a complex problem.
 A word of encouragement in a moment of stress to build teamwork.
 The above-and-beyond effort that employees at Planar exert every day to make our customers successful.
-The physical scale and stunning beauty of some of our display installations (for a dose of inspiration, I highly recommend visiting our Case Study app).
+The physical scale and stunning beauty of some of our display installations (for a dose of inspiration, I highly recommend visiting our Case Studies).

 Q: When you think of Planar’s future, what excites you the most